Without even trying, I've lived on the edge of a knife.

 - Defeat Means Respect

-The defeat of a villain will cause him to develop a healthy respect for the hero.
+The defeat of a villain causes them to develop a healthy respect for the hero, even if they don't change their ways.

 - Defector from Decadence